 - Will my e-mail address ever be sold to a marketing company?

 - Why was it necessary to change Virginia law to recognize online classes?

-1. Non-Residents... here it is in a nutshell: If your state of residence recognizes a Virginia Concealed Handgun Permit, then you may obtain and use a Virginia Non-Resident Permit for concealed handgun carry in your home state (Except Florida, Michigan and South Carolina).
-Once you have taken this class and printed your certificate of completion, you have qualified to apply for a Virginia Non-Resident Concealed Handgun Permit issued by the Virginia State Police.
+1. Non-Residents... here it is in a nutshell: If your state of residence recognizes a Virginia Concealed Handgun Permit, then you may be able to obtain and use a Virginia Non-Resident Permit for concealed handgun carry in your home state (current known exceptions to this are Florida, Indiana, Michigan and South Carolina).
+Once you have taken this class and printed your Certificate of Completion, you have qualified to apply for a Virginia Non-Resident Concealed Handgun Permit issued by the Virginia State Police.
 The cost for a 5-year permit is $100.00; fingerprints must be furnished with your completed application, as well as two passport-sized photographs.

 2. Our Most Frequently Asked Question: Are you sure this class will be accepted by my Virginia circuit court?
 Yes.
 Our certificate is accepted by every circuit court in Virginia for resident permit issuance, and by the Virginia State Police for their issuance of non-resident permits.
 Since July 1, 2009, it must be accepted as a matter of law.